 If a Novice feels ready to graduate without meeting one or more normal graduation requirements, he/she may petition the OMRRA Board to be granted Expert status early.
 Petitions must be in writing.
 Volunteer hours must be complete.
-The Novice must have the endorsement of two Novice Instructors.
+The Novice must have the endorsement of the Head Novice Instructor.
 Lap times from completed races must be attached to the petition.
 Petitions will only be considered during normally scheduled OMRRA Board Meetings.